-We implemented this project in partnership with two cooperatives located in the groundnut basin of Senegal, in the Kaolack and Fatick regions (Figure 1).
-These cooperatives are active in providing services to members, including input distribution, access to credit, and agricultural extension support.
-They focus primarily or exclusively on groundnut production.
 In what follows, we refer to our partner cooperatives as Northern and Southern, indicating their location relative to the Saloum river.
-Each cooperative is organized into village sections, where each section typically has a president and one or more lead farmers.19 Each cooperative has a membership of at least 1500 farmers divided into more than 50 village-level sections.
+Each cooperative is organized into village sections, where each section typically has a president and one or more lead farmers.20 Each cooperative has a membership of at least 1500 farmers divided into more than 50 village-level sections.
 Using the membership lists of each cooperative as a sampling frame, we selected a study sample of farmers from 40 villages.
 We initially sampled 10 farmers per village, with 5 replacement farmers available, and ended up with a final sample of 396 participating farmers after the baseline.

-We assigned 20 villages each to treatment and control groups.20 Village randomization was stratified at the rural commune level, the smallest level of administrative division at the rural level.
-All farmers were offered a free aflatoxin test, and all farmers received the same information about Aflasafe.
+We assigned 20 villages each to treatment and control groups.21 Village randomization was stratified at the rural commune level, the smallest level of administrative division at the rural level.
+All sampled farmers were offered a free aflatoxin test, and all farmers received the same information about Aflasafe.
 Farmers in the treatment villages were eligible to purchase Aflasafe on credit, repayable in cash or in kind after harvest.
-They were also promised a minimum price premium, relative to the state-set price typically offered by cooperatives, of 40 CFA (about \$0.07) per kg conditional on the results of an aflatoxin test.
-Farmers in control villages were eligible to purchase Aflasafe, but had to pay up front.
+They were also promised a minimum price premium, relative to the state-set price typically offered by cooperatives, of 40 CFA (about \$0.07) per kg conditional on the results of an aflatoxin test.22 Farmers in control villages were eligible to purchase Aflasafe, but had to pay up front.
 They were also informed that they could have their production tested for aflatoxins, but with no promise of a price premium.
-Farmers in the treated group additionally received a promise of assistance applying the product from trained cooperative extension agents.
-After farmers made adoption decisions, both groups received a similar level of help applying the product.
+Farmers in the treated group additionally received an ex-ante promise of assistance applying the product from trained cooperative extension agents.23

 We conducted a baseline survey in June and July 2019, collecting detailed information about farming practices in the previous season and plans for the current season, as well as aflatoxin awareness, involvement with and trust in the cooperative, and reciprocity.
 We introduced Aflasafe to farmers at the end of the baseline survey.
 First, enumerators read a script explaining the health risks caused by aflatoxin exposure.
-Then, they explained how Aflasafe works, discussed with farmers how to use it, and showed farmers a video which
+Then, they explained how Aflasafe works, discussed with farmers how to use it, and showed farmers a video which demonstrated how to apply Aflasafe to a field.24 Finally, they distributed to each farmer a ticket they could redeem with the cooperative to access 10kg of Aflasafe (to be paid cash or on credit, depending on treatment status), sufficient to treat one hectare of groundnuts.25 Farmers learned the details of their treatment assignment upon receiving this ticket, which

-19Lead farmers and village presidents are typically the channels by which the cooperatives diffuse information about practices and new technologies.
+$^{^{20}}$ Lead farmers and village presidents are typically the channels by which the cooperatives diffuse information about practices and new technologies.

-$^{^{20}}$ Because aspergillus flavus can spread between neighboring fields, we chose to randomize treatment at the village level rather than the individual level.
+$^{^{21}}$ Because aspergillus flavus can spread between neighboring fields, we chose to randomize treatment at the village level rather than the individual level.